Upload a script

-When logged on to the Dashboard as a user with enhanced privileges for example a Superuser or (non-Classic) Administrator level account, a login with the required Custom Scripts permissions enabled or the Agent Key (where Dashboard access is enabled) you can upload a script via Settings, Script Manager.
+To upload a script from the All Devices view Settings > Script Manager option, you must be signed into N-sight RMM as a user with enhanced privileges, for example a Superuser or (non-Classic) Administrator level account, or with a login with the required Custom Scripts permissions enabled or the Agent Key (where access is enabled).

-To ensure a shell script runs successfully, declare the bash interpreter in the script: #!/bin/bash.
-For example:
+- To help a shell script run successfully, declare the Bash interpreter at the beginning of the script: #!/bin/bash

 #!/bin/bash